mattasaminew/yroo_challenge/README.md

 # Assumptions

 - skips invalid commands but continues w rest of commands
-- if command instructs rover to go off edge, it will stop, return current location, and error
+- if command instructs rover to go off edge, it will stop, return current location and error
+- skips rovers initialized out of bounds

 # The Problem